thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/loops-futures-concurrency.md

     before using these types.

 > Warning: ``EventLoopFuture/assumeIsolated()`` and ``EventLoopPromise/assumeIsolated()``
-    **must not** be called from a Swift concurrency context, either an async method or from within an actor.
+    **must not** be called from a Codira concurrency context, either an async method or from within an actor.
 This is because it uses runtime checking of the event loop to confirm that the value is not being sent to a different concurrency domain.